rebelsky/sams-assorted-musings-reflections/_sketchbook2020.md

 country, from Church to Church, photographying the stations carefully.
 Posting and organizing.
 Allowing others to submit.

-1. Van Meter Montster.
+1. Van Meter Monster.
 Friends posts interesting fact each day.
 <https://www.desmoinesregister.com/story/news/2015/07/01/van-meter-remembers-1903-visit-from-winged-monster/29583469/>

 Long
 ----

+1. Eliminating merit pay.
+Causes hard feelings.
+Takes a lot of time.
+Ignores or devalues important achievements (which causes hard feelings):
+Invited addresses at large conferences, grant proposals, funded or not.

+1. Red/Black trees.
+(Accompanied by an implementation.)

 1. Let me tell you a story.